OctopusDeploy/blog/blog/2023-08/benefits-isolated-tenanted-infrastructure/index.md

   - Multi-Tenancy
 ---

-Software as a Service (SaaS) providers must isolate their customer’s data.
+Software as a Service (SaaS) providers must isolate their customers' data.
 Isolation is possible in code or through isolated infrastructure.

 In this post, I walk you through the pros and cons of each approach.
 You'll see why I recommend isolated infrastructure.

 ## Isolated data requirements

-Imagine you provide software to soft-drink manufacturers.
+Imagine you provide software to soft drink manufacturers.
 Coca-Cola doesn't want Dr. Pepper, or PepsiCo, accessing its data.

 Outside of losing business, failing to have data isolation has monetary impacts.
 Generally, for B2B providers, user agreements or contracts enforce that rule.
 Failure to comply could result in fines or lawsuits.